-Call topic/sub-topic Indicative call publication Indicative Budget Direct grants - CR-g-24-44 Q2-Q3/2024 EUR 12 000 000 Procedure type Implemented by Type of applicants targeted Direct grant to Member States' (one joint action) in accordance with Article 198, paragraph 1, point (c), of Regulation (EU, Euratom) 2024/2509 HaDEA Member States' authorities
+Call topic/sub-topic Indicative call publication Indicative Budget Direct grants - CR-g-24-44 Q2-Q3/2024 EUR 14 500 000 Procedure type Implemented by Type of applicants targeted Direct grant to Member States' (one joint action) in accordance with Article 195, paragraph 1, point (c), of Regulation (EU, Euratom) 2018/1046 HaDEA Member States' authorities

-CR-g-24-37 Call for proposals to support integration of cancer images into the federated pan-European infrastructure to foster screening programmes
+CR-g-24-37 Call for proposals to support integration of cancer images into the federated pan-European infrastructure to foster screening programmes treatments and predictive medicine for cancer patients.

-The European Cancer Imaging Initiative 96 is a Flagship of the Europe's Beating Cancer Plan.
-The aim of the initiative is to foster innovation and deployment of digital technologies in cancer treatment and care, to achieve more precise and faster clinical decision-making, diagnostics, treatments and predictive medicine for cancer patients.
 In the framework of the initiative, a pan-European federated infrastructure of de-identified, real-world imaging data of cancer patients will be created.
 The data will come from Union-level and national initiatives, hospital networks, and research repositories and infrastructures.
 The infrastructure will be used by clinicians, researchers, and innovators to develop and test AI algorithms and AI-based solutions for more precise and faster clinical decision-making, diagnostics, treatments and predictive medicine in cancer care.